- Welcome to the Six Degrees Holdings Limited’s (“6DG”) privacy notice.

 - We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-- Whenever we transfer your personal data outside the EEA, we ensure at least one of the following safeguards is implemented:
+- Whenever we transfer your personal data outside the UK and EEA, we ensure at least one of the following safeguards is implemented:

 - Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
 For further details, see European Commission – Standard Contractual Clauses.

-- Please contact us if you want further information on the specific mechanism used by us when transferring your personal data outside the EEA.
+- Please contact us if you would like further information on the specific mechanism used by us when transferring your personal data outside the UK.

 - We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.